KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 - The total value for the funding amount
 - he marker and the miner fees
 - The limit on the quantity of utxos the daemon can take from the wallet of the user
-  - Natuarlly, only utxos that are available via the wallet's private keys can be used for these inputs
+  - Naturally, only utxos that are available via the wallet's private keys can be used for these inputs

 #### Adding Outputs to the Transaction